quakeq/hackclub_outpost/code/android/README.md

 # Cameras!

+I basically yoinked this from Google's Mediapipe examples and after testing that app on my phone and finding it worked good enough, I then made it send its data over wifi to the laptop with a Cursor agent.
+AI was used a lot since I have 0 experience with Android development and producing it in under 3 days would be challenging.

+## Why tf we use phones

+Going into the hackathon we thought we had cameras.
+We didn't.
+Thus, we had to pivot into using android phones since Thomas noticed a library that was popular on normal cameras worked on Android.

+## How to use

 Phones are **sensors only**: capture camera frames, run MediaPipe Pose on-device, and stream landmarks (not video) to the laptop over the dedicated ELLO Wi‑Fi.